petermuller/windows-phone-gpio-controller/README.md

 1. Finish cleaning up the app
 2. Add more error handling
-3. Port to Android and IOS
+3. Port to Android

 **Potential**

 1. Bluetooth in additon to TCP/IP
 2. Graphs to show input activity over time
+3. Port to IOS